Plainsong: Chant types and traditions

 There are different types of plainchant.
 Syllabic chants are the simplest chants; they one note per syllable for most of the text.
 Hymns, and some sections of the mass such as the Gloria and Credo are typically set to syllabic chants.
 Neumatic chants have multiple notes for each syllable.
 These are often used for short texts such as introits, and the Sanctus and Agnus Dei of the mass.
 Finally, some chants combine a syllabic setting with occasional use of melismas – a sequence of multiple note on a single syllable.
 In the example above, there is a nine-note melisma on the first syllable of the word eleison.

 Gregorian chant is widely used today, but through much of its history plainchant had distinct local varieties, linked to differences in the form and content of church services.
 In England, the Sarum rite had its own associated chant, for example.
 Other chant traditions included the Ambrosian and Visigothic.
 Some monastic orders had their own chant, such as the Dominicans.

 Composers

-Plainchant is typically anonymous, as befits music composed for worship.
-Among the few identifiable composers are Adam of Saint Victor (c.1068 – 1146), a prolific composer of latin hymns, Hildegard of Bingen, a nun who lived in the 12th century, who composed 71 Latin liturgical pieces and Henri Dumont, who published five plainchant mass settings in 1660.
+Plainchant is typically anonymous.
+Among the few identifiable composers are Adam of Saint Victor (c.1068 – 1146), a prolific composer of Latin hymns, Hildegard of Bingen, a nun who lived in the 12th century, who composed 71 Latin liturgical pieces and Henri Dumont, who published five plainchant mass settings in 1660.
 Notker Balbulus (Notker the Stammerer) who lived from about 840 to 912, composed hymn chants and sequences, and Hermannus Contractus (Hermann of Reichenau, 1013–1054) is identified as the composer of several well-loved chants including the Salve Regina and the Alma Redemptoris Mater.

 Modes

 Plainchant employs a distinctive system of modes and this is used to work out the relative pitches of each line on the staff.
-It is distinct from the modal system used in ancient greek music.
+It is distinct from the modal system used in ancient Greek music.